-CMM 4 Quantitatively Controlled MFA is required for all entities and applied across all systems.
-Cr Quan Con All successful and unsuccessful MFA authentication logs are retained and reviewed.
-1 3 dised MFA is used when users authenticate to externally facing systems, business-critical systems, and for core network access.
-CMM 3 Standardised MFA is required to be used by privileged users and cannot be bypassed unless within in a managed 'break glass' scenario. , Ta MFA is used when users authenticate to business-critical systems both internally and externally facing.
-CMM 2 Planned & Tracked MFA is used by an organisation when authenticating to third-party services.
-TI BAC Privileged users are required to have MFA, and all unsuccessful MFA authentication logs are retained and reviewed.
-CMM 1 nformal MFA is available on some systems and users are required to enable any MFA themselves.
-CM Info No oversight or auditing exists for use of MFA.
+Wilnimum Waturity Level: Civilvi 2 CMM 4 Quantitatively Controlled MFA is required for all entities and applied across all systems.
+All successful and unsuccessful MFA authentication logs are retained and reviewed.
+CMM 3 Standardised MFA is used when users authenticate to externally facing systems, business-critical systems, and for core network access.
+MFA is required to be used by privileged users and cannot be bypassed unless within a managed 'break glass' scenario.
+CMM 2 Planned & Tracked MFA is used when users authenticate to business-critical systems, both internally and externally facing.
+MFA is used by an organisation when authenticating to third-party services.
+Privileged users are required to have MFA, and all unsuccessful MFA authentication logs are retained and reviewed.
+CMM 1 Informal MFA is available on some systems and users are required to enable any MFA themselves.
+No oversight or auditing exists for use of MFA.